 For about 4 years I sang as the baritone in a Southern Gospel quartet, HisWay.
 We sang mostly top 40 Southern Gospel songs and put out 2 CD’s.

 I currently sing in a men’s Southern Gospel group called Aire to the Throne.
 It is comprised of 5 guys from my church in Pflugerville, TX.
-We have sung together for over 14 years and have published three CD’s.
+The group started up a couple of years before I joined the church.
+I have been a part of Aire to the Throne since 2001 during which time we have published three CD’s.
 The style of music that I have mostly written in the past isn’t Southern Gospel.
 Until recently there were only a couple that I wrote that the group sang.
 One is a Christmas song called Come the Wise Men.
 There is a version of it on this website that you can listen to but it is not Aire to the Throne singing it.
 It’s just me doing all the parts.
 The other song is the title track on our latest CD, Greater Still.
 However, I have recently started writing more songs that the group has begun performing.
 Hopefully, we will do another CD and those songs can be on that one.

 This is probably more than you ever really wanted to know about me but I wanted to share something about how music has been a part of my life and how it has shaped the music that I create.